wangyh082/scBGEDA/README.md

 ## Usage

 The dataset "Adam" is given as an example.

+First, you can run the following code in your command lines:

+python

-You can run the
+You can will in ten random seeds.
+Then you can run the main.m to get the cluster result for "Adam" dataset.

 ## Contact